 - Their name

 - Their signature

-Compare the account number on the card with the number in the terminal and receipt.
+Compare the card account number with the number in the terminal and receipt

 Regardless of whether a card is swiped, tapped, or inserted into the machine, see to it that the digits on the card match the ones in your terminal.

 And when you have the printed receipt, see to it that the last four numbers on the card match the ones on the receipt.